Probation (1932 film)

-Probation (also known as Second Chances) is an American Pre-Code 1932 film directed by Richard Thorpe and starring Clara Kimball Young and Betty Grable.
+Probation (also known as Second Chances) is a 1932 American pre-Code film directed by Richard Thorpe and starring Clara Kimball Young and Betty Grable.
 The film was distributed by the Chesterfield Motion Pictures Corporation.
+Betty Grable is on the verge of becoming a superstar, in the 1940s.

 Plot

-Ruth (Betty Grable) is a minor who is running with an uptown, older man.
-Ruth's brother, Nick (John Darrow), is unaware of his kid sister's activities.
-Ruth is turned in to the juvenile authorities by the well-meaning Mrs. Humphries (Clara Kimball Young).
+Ruth is a minor who is running with an uptown, older man.
+Ruth's brother, Nick, is unaware of his kid sister's activities.
+Ruth is turned in to the juvenile authorities by the well-meaning Mrs. Humphries.
 Nick finds a man in their apartment and proceeds to be arrested for beating up the man, who runs away before Nick is arrested.
-Nick is taken to night court and remanded to the custody of the judge's (J. Farrell MacDonald) niece, Janet, for six months as her chauffeur.
-Janet (Sally Blane) is the fiancé of Allen (Eddie Phillips), who is coincidentally the man who was beaten up by Nick.
+Nick is taken to night court and remanded to the custody of the judge's niece, Janet, for six months as her chauffeur.
+Janet is the fiancé of Allen, who is coincidentally the man who was beaten up by Nick.

-Betty Grable is on the verge of becoming a superstar, in the 1940s.